Badinesan/content-ops-starter/content/pages/index.md

 sections:
   - type: GenericSection
     title:
-      text: Unblock your team boost your time to production
+      text: Join us for the Inaugural Computational Biology Summit
       color: text-dark
       type: TitleBlock
-    subtitle: Subtitle goes here
+    subtitle: Join us for the Inaugural Computational Biology Summit
-    text: >
+    text: >+
-      A Netlify Create website is a git repo that you own.
-Every code commit is instantly reflected in the visual editor and since every visual edit is a git commit, git workflows and collaboration just work.
+      Improve your knowledge of computational biology for your scientific research career and to unlock advancements in the pharmaceutical and biotechnology industry

     actions:
       - label: Get started
         altText: ''